Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 Now we can stage all the files to commit, then commit them while also adding a commit message, and then double check our status.
 We should see we have no files to commit because we just committed them all.

-> [action]
->
-> Add and commit what we have so far:
+Add and commit what we have so far:
->

 ```bash
 $ git add .
 $ git commit -m 'init'
 $ git status
 ```

->
-> Now go to GitHub and create a public repository called `Playlister-Tutorial`.
+Now go to GitHub and create a public repository called `Playlister-Tutorial`.

->
-> Once you've done that, associate it as a remote for your local git project and then push to it:
+Once you've done that, associate it as a remote for your local git project and then push to it:
->

 ```bash
 $ git remote add origin GITHUB-REPO-URL
 $ git push origin master -u
 ```

+# Next

+Click [here](../P01-Index-Playlists/content.md) to move onto the next section about indexing playlists.